“It is a magnificent church, the most striking interior ever seen” by Sir Walter Scott

 The external facade of the cathedral

 The plan facade, flanked by two large towers bell, is severe and resembles the character of a military fortress reflecting both the style of the architect Cassar and that of the Knights’ Order.
 The central door is flanked by two Doric columns, which support an open balcony with balustrades, from which the Grand Master used to speak to the crowd on important occasions.
-Under the balcony there are three coats of arms: one is of Grand Master La Cassiere, who paid for the building of the Cathedral, one is of Bishop Torres who opened the Cathedral, and the third is the coat of arms of religion.
+Under the balcony there are three coats of arms: the coat of Grand Master La Cassiere, who paid for the building of the Cathedral; the coat of Bishop Torres who opened the Cathedral, and the third is the coat of arms of religion.
 The right side of the facade features three clocks: one shows the time, one shows the day of the week, and the other shows the date.

 The nave of the Cathedral